-How can Artificial Intelligence be used by Internet Hotlines to identify and remove Child Sexual Abuse Material on the Internet?
+How can Artificial Intelligence be used by Internet hotlines to identify and remove Child Sexual Abuse Material on the Internet?

-On Safer Internet Day 2020, 11 February 2020, an EU-funded INHOPE Focus Group took place exploring the topic of how Artificial Intelligence (AI) can be used by Internet Hotlines and law enforcement agencies (LEAs) to identify and remove Child Sexual Abuse Material (CSAM) on the internet instantly and at source.
-A key objective of the Focus Group was to explore the role of Internet Hotlines in the use of AI to fight online CSAM and to take stock of existing technologies, their capabilities and faults.
-The Focus Group also aimed to understand the needs of Internet Hotlines and LEAs, and to identify where automation could help in their work.
-Moreover, the Focus Group aimed to explore the development of a universal standard which would allow investigators and Internet Hotlines worldwide to exchange and access all data.
+On Safer Internet Day 2020, 11th February, a Focus Group took place exploring the topic of how Artificial Intelligence (AI) can be used by Internet hotlines to identify and remove Child Sexual Abuse Material (CSAM) on the internet instantly and at source.
+This Focus Group took place In Brussels, Belgium and was organised under the European Commission Tender Third Phase Digital Service Infrastructure for making a better and safer internet for kids - SMART 2019/1015 - Lot 1.
+A key objective of the Focus Group was to explore the role of Internet hotlines In the use of AI to fight CSAM online and to take stock of existing technologies, their capabilities and faults.
+The Focus Group also aimed to understand the needs of investigators and internet hotlines and identify where automation could help In their work.
+Moreover, the Focus Group aimed to lay the foundations for developing universal standards which would allow investigators and Internet hotlines worldwide to exchange and access all data.
 CSAM is a crime where all of the evidence is in front of our eyes - the challenge currently faced is to draw together the different pieces which are spread throughout a gigantic mass of data and which is still collected in too many silo databases.